 Poverty and inequality are the greatest challenges Scotland faces.
-The Poverty Alliance is working hard to have policies introduced that can reduce, and ultimately solve, poverty.
-An opportunity has arisen to join our team and help us achieve our vision of a Scotland without poverty:
+The Poverty Alliance is building our network across civil society to challenge, and ultimately solve, poverty.
+An opportunity has arisen to join our management team that will play a key role in helping us achieve our vision of a Scotland without poverty:

-Closing date for applications: 12 noon, Wednesday 7th April 2021
+Closing date for applications: Monday 9th August at 12 noon

-For an informal discussion regarding this post please contact Neil Cowan firstname.lastname@example.org
+For an enquiry regarding this post please contact Peter Kelly email@example.com

-To apply for the post please complete and return the application form to email@example.com.
+To apply for the post please complete and return the application and equal opportunities form to firstname.lastname@example.org.
 CVs will not be accepted.

 The Poverty Alliance aims to be an equal opportunities employer.
 We welcome applications from any person who can demonstrate that they meet the requirements for the post, and we are happy to discuss flexible working arrangements.
 Please note that the Poverty Alliance has a legal duty to ensure those employed have the right to work and remain in the UK, the successful candidate will be required to confirm their eligibility prior to appointment.